Meet Our Therapists

 Randy Wild, Owner, MS, LPC

-Bend Counseling & Biofeedback has been operating in Bend since 2004, and we hope to make Central Oregon our home for many years to come.
-Our therapists and staff are knowledgeable and supportive.
-As we get to know you, we hope to make you feel warm and welcome.
-Randy is often described as being caring and compassionate.
-He knows the value of a safe, trusting relationship.
+Having started Bend and Boise Counseling & Biofeedback in 2004, Randy is often described as being caring and compassionate.
+He knows the value of a safe, trusting relationship between himself and his clients.
 Randy believes in giving his clients evidence-based tools that can have an immediate impact.
-Along with many years of experience as a counselor, Randy is also a certified biofeedback provider.
-Randy is currently transitioning his practice to include on-line counseling.
+With many years of counseling experience, his treatments for clients may include EMDR, Biofeedback, HeartMath and Neurofeedback, Randy works to ease each client’s struggle.
+Randy is also a certified biofeedback provider, working with mental health professionals to secure their licensure.
+Randy sees clients in both the Bend and Boise offices.
+He is currently transitioning his practice to include on-line counseling.
 Please call the main office number for details.

 Sarah Hockett, MA, LPC, NCC